 - Use explicit failover order

 If we are working with a distributed virtual switch, we would also see an option called Route based on physical NIC load, which you can learn more about here.
 Remember, a distributed virtual switch requires VMware vSphere Enterprise Plus licensing.

-First we will take a look at the simplest of the Teaming and Failover options in a standard virtual switch, Use explicit failover order.
+First we will take a look at one of the simplest of the Teaming and Failover options in a standard virtual switch, Use explicit failover order.
 With this option, there is not any load balancing performed.
 See the list off active adapters?
 With this “load balancing” method, VMware vSphere will simply use the first adapter in the active list.
 If this adapter fails, it will use a standby adapter.

-Why would this setting be used?
+Why would this VMware NIC teaming setting be used?
 Let’s say I had two NICs available for management and vMotion, and I needed to use a dedicated NIC for each.
 I would still want to provide some level of redundancy, so for the Management potrgroup I would use vmnic1 as active, and vmnic2 as standby.
 For the vMotion port group I would use vmnic2 as active and vmnic1 as standby.
 This way if either NIC or link failed, I would still have both Management and vMotion traffic operating on my ESXi host.
+This is a common occurrence when it comes to VMware vSphere Networking and VMware NIC teaming.

-As you can see by this Management port group configuration, the Teaming and Failover options of the switch can be overridden for each port group by checking a box.
+As you can see by this Management port group configuration, the VMware NIC Teaming and Failover options of the switch can be overridden for each port group by checking a box.

-Stay tuned, because there is more to discus with vSphere networking and NIC teaming!
-We are also going to explore:
+We have not even scratched the surface when it comes to VMware vSphere networking.
+Stay tuned, because there is more to discus with vSphere networking and VMware NIC teaming!
+We are also going to explore topics such as the following:

 - Route based on originating virtual port and Route based on physical NIC load methods